-Level Airline: Flights to Barcelona are a bargain with new low-cost carrier
+Level Airline: Flights to Barcelona with new low-cost carrier

 Budget travelers, rejoice.